Maria Menounos: Film, television, and radio

 During her senior year at Emerson, Menounos worked as a reporter for Channel One News.
 For her 10-minute segments, she traveled to El Salvador to report on the January 2001 and February 2001 earthquakes, interviewed NATO aircrew members aboard an E-3 AWACS plane during the military alliance's Operation Eagle Assist, and interviewed President George W. Bush.

 Entertainment Tonight hired Menounos as a correspondent in 2002; she reported on movies, music, and fashion.
 She left the program in 2005 to focus on her acting career, although she joined rival program Access Hollywood that fall as a correspondent.

 She went on to co-host a few episodes of the Today show in the late summer and fall of 2006 as well as in April 2007.
 In 2003, she appeared on the November 30 episode of Punk'd as one of many celebrities caught in the awkward and embarrassing "Red Carpet Interviews".

 In 2004, Menounos appeared in an episode of the UPN series One on One as Glenda, an eccentric, self-proclaimed "Fairy Godmother to the Stars".
-In the summer of 2005, she appeared in the comic book film Fantastic Four playing a nurse romanced by the Human Torch who is played by Chris Evans.
+In the summer of 2005, she appeared in the comic book film Fantastic Four playing a nurse romanced by the Human Torch (Chris Evans).
 Her likeness and voice was featured in the 2005 Electronic Arts video game James Bond 007: From Russia with Love as Eva Adara, Red Grant's henchwoman, which stars Sean Connery as James Bond.
-She is also the spokesperson for Pantene hair products.
+She is a spokesperson for Pantene hair products.
 Menounos presented the 2006 Eurovision Song Contest (along with Greek singer Sakis Rouvas) which took place in Athens.
-Menounos also directed Longtime Listener starring Wilmer Valderrama.
+She directed Longtime Listener, starring Wilmer Valderrama.
 The film was an official selection of the Tribeca Film Festival 2006.
 She acted in and produced Adventures of Serial Buddies, which is credited with being the first serial killer buddy comedy.

 At the age of 17, Menounos produced In the Land of Merry Misfits, an independent film fairy tale.
 The 35 mm feature film was produced by Menounos while attending Emerson College with director Keven Undergaro, then head writer for MTV's Singled Out.
 The negative of the film was stolen and the film was never completed but her work on the film, and the film's director, helped her land her reporting job at Channel One News and at MTV (ET on MTV).
-She however, never forgot the film or the film's director.
-In 2005, she personally funded the recovery and restoration of the film, which was narrated by John Waters and starred an eclectic group in the Waters vein — including former WWE champion Bob Backlund, actress Josie Davis from the TV show Charles in Charge, and B-movie icon Randal Malone.
+In 2005, she personally funded the recovery and restoration of the film, which was narrated by John Waters and starred an eclectic group in the Waters vein—including former WWE champion Bob Backlund, actress Josie Davis from the TV show Charles in Charge, and B-movie icon Randal Malone.
 The film premiered at the 2007 Tribeca Film Festival.